emqx/local-storage-encryption/README.md

 ## installation

-> Starting with v1.0.0, you will need to provide your own encryption methods to use this package.
+> Starting with `v1.0.0`, you will need to provide your own encryption methods to use this package.
 >
 > For example:
 >
 > `npm install crypto-js`
 >
-> For more details, see:
+> For more details, please refer to:
 >
 > - [How to use](#how-to-use)
 > - [encryption](#encryption)